 The culture of an organization can have a dramatic impact on how it functions.

-We already know KCC is a caring community as demonstrated by the focus on student, years of service of employees, the personal efforts made when someone is in need and the high participation of employees in KCC activities.
+We already know KCC is a caring community as demonstrated by the focus on students, years of service of employees, the personal efforts made when someone is in need and the high participation of employees in KCC activities.
 We want to ensure that this approach continues as workforce needs change, employees retire, new employees are hired and the College’s mission evolves.
 To that end, the Culture Initiative was launched.
-This initiative is focused on
+This initiative is focused on:

 - Assessing and describing the culture at KCC by surveying employees;

 - Determining what other things can be done to further develop and enhance our culture; and

 - Ongoing continuous improvement through interactive assessments and feedback.